croner-i-web/progression-framework/frameworks/content/content-manager.md

     content:
       - level: 1
         criteria:
+          - "Has an awareness of some tools and techniques such as content models, re-use strategies, taxonomy and metadata, content workflows, technology selection and configuration"
+          - "Has an awareness of how to optimize the creation of intelligent structured content"
           - "Contributes to activities and deliverables required to deliver change for a product or process."
-          - "Supports a more experienced Content Engineer in completing research and analysis to help address a particular problem or business need."
+          - "Supports a more experienced Content Engineer and/or Analysts in completing research and analysis to help address a particular problem or business need."
           - "Supports a more experienced Content Engineer in stakeholder meetings e.g. taking meeting notes or volunteering for tasks/actions."
-          - "Ensure artefacts and deliverables are of acceptable quality and to standards used by the team; request peer reviews, validate with other team members e.g. acceptance criteria for user stories."
-          - "Review other Content Engineers artefacts to gain a good understanding of the needs of your role."
-          - "Has an awareness of some tools and techniques such as content models, re-use strategies, taxonomy and metadata, technology selection and configuration"
       - level: 2
         criteria:
+          - "Determines how to optimize the creation of intelligent structured content"
           - "Completes activities and deliverables required to deliver change for a product or process autonomously."
-          - "Ensures artefacts meet acceptable quality standards"
-          - "Analyses features, understands impact of change can analyse what areas will be affected by a change."
+          - "Analyses requirements, understands impact of change can analyse what areas will be affected by a change."
-          - " Analyses features, understands impact of change can analyse what areas will be affected by a change."
-          - "Independently creates acceptance criteria for business features with high customer visibility and medium business risk."
-          - "Uses industry standard tools and techniques such as user stories, business and IT process mapping/swimlanes, data modelling, workshops, interviews"
           - "Identifies processes, product features plus other impacts required to deliver recommendations."
-          - "Has an awareness of legislation impacting our products."
       - level: 3
         criteria:
-          - "Defines and sets the standard for analysis activities and deliverables."
-          - "Creates acceptance criteria for business features with high customer visibility and high business risk."
-          - "Advises others on how to create acceptance criteria."
-          - "Ensures the skills in the BA competency are appropriate to satisfy the needs of the organisation."
-          - "Advises on analysis approach."
+          - "Has depth of knowledge in a particular area and breadth of knowledge across their domain"
+          - "You know who the experts are and delegate accordingly"
       - level: 4
         criteria:
-          - "Sets the standards for the discipline and ensures they are followed."
+          - "Has a high-level understanding of all the areas they own"
+          - "Understands the wider business context"
           - "Lead by example."
-          - "Is aware of legislation impacting our business and consults with SME’s to ensure compliance is met."
 ---
 ### About our content engineering progression frameworks
 The content engineering progression framework is a tool that helps content engineers and managers: